stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

-and came here from somewhere else--they know what you think, and make you know what they think--they're half-man, half-ghost--crossed the line--melt and take shape again--getting more and more so, yet we're all descended from them in the beginning--children of Tulu--everything made of gold--monstrous animals, half-human--dead slaves--madness--I&auml;!
+and came here from somewhere else--they know what you think, and make you know what they think--they're half-man, half-ghost--crossed the line--melt and take shape again--getting more and more so, yet we're all descended from them in the beginning--children of Tulu--everything made of gold--monstrous animals, half-human--dead slaves--madness--Iä!
 Shub-Niggurath!--  that white man  --  oh, my God, what they did to him!   . . . "

   Heaton was the village idiot for about eight years, after which he died in